guettli/programming-guidelines/README.md

 today and think about this again N days later.

 If you have found several solution variants, then look at them in detail.
-Most of the time it is useful to define the need sequence of steps.
+Most of the time it is useful to define the needed sequence of steps.
 You can use the letter "S" for this: S1, S2, S3 ...

 A simple example: